adbar/trafilatura/docs/usage-python.rst

     # skip algorithms used as fallback
     >>> result = extract(downloaded, no_fallback=True)

-The following combination can lead to shorter processing times:
+The following combination usually leads to shorter processing times:

 .. code-block:: python